relimited/Adstrum/README.md

 ## Requirements
+Craftjs uses several functions, constants and patterns as part of the ES6 standard, and will fail on browsers that do not support them.
+Craftjs has been tested on the most recent build of Google Chrome.

 Craftjs uses RequireJS to handle module loading and John Resig's inheritance.js library for Java-style polymorphism.
 For testing, Craftjs uses Jasmine.

 All three libraries are in the /vendor folder.